Finding Legal Help

 - decide the issues based on the papers filed

 - conduct a hearing by telephone or other electronic communication; or

 - order additional papers be filed and establish a schedule for them.

 Motion or stipulation for extraordinary discovery.
 URCP 26(c)(6) and URCP 37(a)(1)(b).
 To obtain discovery beyond standard discovery a party must file, before the close of standard discovery and after reaching the limits of standard discovery:

-- a stipulated statement that extraordinary discovery is necessary and proportional and that each party has reviewed and approved a discovery budget; or
+- a stipulated statement (PDF) that extraordinary discovery is necessary and proportional and that each party has reviewed and approved a discovery budget; or

 - a motion for extraordinary discovery, setting forth the reasons why the extraordinary discovery is necessary and proportional and certifying that the party has reviewed and approved a discovery budget and certifying that the parties have met and tried to resolve or narrow the issues without court involvement.

 Motions to compel disclosure or discovery.
 URCP 37.
 If a party does not respond to a discovery request, the party seeking discovery can file a motion asking the judge to compel discovery and impose sanctions.
 The party seeking discovery must show the judge that the information is discoverable and that discovery is proportional to the case.
 A motion may also be filed to compel disclosures.
 If a party fails to disclose, that party may not be able to use the documents or information at trial.